less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 ----

 # Learning Objectives
 This lab is structured into two sections.
-The first shows you how to set up the Docker container that we will be using for all labs in this course.
-This section aims to teach how to:
+The first shows you how to set up the Docker container that we will be using for all labs in this course (more info about Docker below).
+This section aims to teach:
+* What Docker is and why we use it.
-* Install a Docker container that includes ROS.
+* How to install a Docker container that includes ROS.
-* Run basic ROS commands in the Docker container.
+* How to run basic ROS commands in the Docker container.

 The second part of the lab aims at teaching you the basics of building ROS-based systems and tooling.
 More specifically it aims to teach you how to:
 * Compile ROS code.